Skip to content

 The Assertive Voice

-A calm, clear, and firm tone of voice used in de-escalation and boundary setting.
+Calm, firm tone used in de-escalation and boundary setting.

 (Definition Only)